Skip to main content

 .ToList();

-Example - index any field
+Example - index every field

 • Define an index on a collection without needing any common structure between the indexed documents.